-Independent Study allows students to undertake well-defined course work, research, or study projects, conducting their work under the guidance of a faculty member in the chosen area, without regular class meetings.
+Independent Study is a course format that allows students to undertake well-defined coursework under the guidance of an instructor.
+Courses that run in the IS format include weekly office hours.
+Weekly synchronous sessions are not offered.
 Independent Study will be approved at the discretion of the Dean of Graduate Studies and should not be considered the "norm."
 Independent Study will only be approved for existing Peirce College courses within the Graduate Studies programs.
 Students are asked to closely with their assigned faculty advisor to plan their course schedules on an annual basis and to make any requests for an Independent Study in a timely fashion.